Would you like to have your own blog on TeachingEnglish?

 Send an email to firstname.lastname@example.org asking to become a registered blogger.

 We ask all registered bloggers on TeachingEnglish to provide a short bio (50 words max, written in third person) for our dedicated profiles page, which is an opportunity for you to provide a link to other work you are doing as well as letting users know a little bit more about you.
 Please email us with your bio when you ask about becoming a blogger.
 We prefer all our bloggers to have their own personal blog so we can look at your work before making our decision, although this is not essential.
 If you have one, please include the link in your email.
-If not, you will need to provide a short piece of writing, which is your own work, on any topic that is relevant and useful to teachers in their classroom practice or professional development.
+If not, you will need to provide a short sample blog post, which is your own work, on any topic that is relevant and useful to teachers in their classroom practice or professional development.
 Once we have made a decision on your blogging request, we will write to you informing you what to do next.

 Throughout the month, we will promote your TeachingEnglish blog on our Facebook and Twitter feeds.